Wizard Barristers

-Wizard Barristers: Benmashi Cecil (ウィザード・バリスターズ〜弁魔士セシル, Wizādo Barisutāzu - Benmashi Seshiru) is an anime television series produced by Arms and directed by Yasuomi Umetsu.
-The series is a legal drama set in a world where ordinary humans co-exist with magic users, and magic users are represented in law by a subset of defense attorney (Bengoshi) called "wizard barristers" (Benmashi).
-The series follows Cecil Sudo, who has recently become the youngest wizard barrister in history.
-The series aired from January 12, 2014 to March 30, 2014.
+Wizard Barristers (ウィザード・バリスターズ〜弁魔士セシル, Wizādo Barisutāzu: Benmashi Seshiru) is an anime television series produced by Arms and directed by Yasuomi Umetsu.
+It is set in a world where ordinary humans co-exist with magic users, and magic users are represented in law by a subset of defense attorney (Bengoshi) called "wizard barristers" (Benmashi).
+The series follows Cecil Sudō, who has recently become the youngest wizard barrister in history.
+The series aired from January 12 to March 30, 2014.

 Plot

 In 2018, humans and wizards live together in Tokyo.
 Police continue to protect order in society, but wizards known as Wud are tried according to magical law via Magic Prohibition Law, in special courts defended by wizard barristers via the Court for Magic.
-Half-Japanese, half-Canadian Cecile Sudo has just become the youngest wizard barrister and begins work at the Butterfly Law Office.
-While she has not realized it yet, she has tremendous magical potential.
+Half-Japanese, half-Canadian Cecil Sudō has just become the youngest wizard barrister and begins work at the Butterfly Law Office.
+Although Cecil has not realized it yet, she has tremendous magical potential.